Table of Contents

-When you add an email attachment to Outlook, you may receive below error message.
-The error message will pop-up in Outlook Clients 2013 or later including Outlook 365 from Microsoft Office 365.
+When you add an email attachment to Outlook, you may receive the following error message.
+The error message will pop up in Outlook Clients 2013 or later, including Outlook 365 from Microsoft Office 365.

-You receive this error becuase of the default attachment size limit of 20 MB in Outlook for any Internet Email accounts.
-You could attach one file having more than 20 MB in size or multiple files where total size of all the files is more than 20 MB, you will get an error if you go over the limit.
+You receive this error because of the default attachment size limit of 20 MB in Outlook for any Internet Email accounts.
+If you attempt to attach a single file exceeding 20 MB in size or multiple files whose total size exceeds 20 MB, you will encounter an error due to surpassing the set limit.

-Let’s check the ways in which you can Increase file attachment limit in Outlook.
-First we will look into an Outlook account which is not on Exchange Online or Exchange server.
-Then we will configure this setting for Exchange Online.
+Let’s explore the methods for increasing the file attachment limit in Outlook.
+First, we will examine an Outlook account not associated with Exchange Online or Exchange Server.
+Subsequently, we will proceed to configure this setting for Exchange Online.

-When you are using Outlook where you have configured a user mailbox which does not exist on Exchange Server or Exchange Online.
-In that case, 20 MB default attachment size limit will apply.
-You can Increase the limit on your Windows device by using registry editor.
-Let’s check the steps:
+When using Outlook with a user mailbox configured outside of Exchange Server or Exchange Online, the default attachment size limit of 20 MB applies.
+You can increase this limit on your Windows device by using the registry editor.
+Let’s review the steps.

-- Press Win + R to open a Run box and type regedit in the Run box.
-Then press Enter.
-This will open Registry Editor.
+- Press Win + R to open the Run dialog box, type regedit, and then press Enter.
+This action will launch the Registry Editor.